Nelson Velazquez Preview, Player Props: Royals vs. Yankees

 Nelson Velazquez At The Plate

-- Looking at the 46 games he has played this season, he's hit a long ball in 16 of them (34.8%), and in 9.9% of his trips to the dish.

-- Velazquez has had at least one RBI in 43.5% of his games this season (20 of 46), with more than one RBI 10 times (21.7%).
-He has also accounted for three or more of his team's runs in two contests.
+- Velazquez has an RBI in 20 of 47 games this season, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.